maawad/maawad/README.md

 for concurrent GPU data structures](https://github.com/owensgroup/MVGpuBTree)
 - [#️⃣ Static GPU hash tables that use probing schemes including cuckoo hashing, power-of-two choices, and iceberg hashing](https://github.com/owensgroup/BGHT)
 - [👨‍💻 Bucketed Cuckoo hash set written in PTX and JIT-compiled.](https://github.com/maawad/PTX_BCHT)
-### 💻 Programming.

-FORTRAN 77 was the first programming language that I mastered back in 2010, and it is when I fell in love with programming!
-During my undergrad graduation and class projects, I used programming to automate different ship design steps.
-I write code to automate other daily life tasks as well!

-I love writing, debugging, and optimizing code.
-After I write some functions, my favorite next steps are stepping through the code line by line in debug sessions, inspecting assembly, and counting memory instructions!

-As much as I love high-level programming languages, I also enjoy writing code at the lowest level possible.
-I wrote an entire [GPU hash table implementation in PTX](https://github.com/maawad/PTX_BCHT).

-### ⚡ Fun fact.

-Writing papers rebuttals is my favorite part about grad school.